danwjoyce/chronosig-www/content/post/ppi-intro-post/index.md

 a national programme to develop the clinical record (often called the electronic health record, or EHR) into a data asset and research tool for NHS Mental Health Trusts.
-It was through this work I met one of the researchers who later became involved in the CHRONOsig project.
+It was through this work I met one of the researchers who later became involved in the chrono**sig** project.

 # The Problem

-Firstly, what is CHRONOsig?
-CHRONOsig stands for CHRONOlogical SIGnatures.
+Firstly, what is chrono**sig**?
+The acronym stands for CHRONOlogical SIGnatures.
 It is a project, funded by the National Institute of Health Research (NIHR), to develop a clinical decision support tool (CDST) that will deliver accurate, explainable and justified recommendations to